Unimodular random one-ended planar graphs are sofic: Introduction, definitions

 \subsection{Unimodular random graphs, soficity}

 Given a graph $H$, $x\in V(H)$, $r\in \R^+$, denote by $B(H,x,r)$ the ball of radius $r$ around $x$ in $H$.
-Let $\calG_*$ be the set of all locally finite rooted graphs up to rooted isomorphism.
+Let $\calG_*$ be the set of all locally finite rooted graphs up to rooted isomorphism (isomorphism preserving the root).
 For a rooted graph $(G,o)$, we denote the respective element (equivalence class) of $\calG_*$ by $[G,o]$, but if there is no ambiguity, we usually just refer to the equivalence class by $(G,o)$ or $G$.
-One can make $\calG$ a metric space by defining the distance between two elements $(G,o)$ and $(G',o')$ by $\inf \{2^{-r}: B(G,o,r)\cong B(G',o',r)\}$, where $\cong$ is the relation of being rooted isomorphic (having an isomorphism that preserves the root).
+One can make $\calG$ a metric space by defining the distance between two elements $(G,o)$ and $(G',o')$ by $\inf \{2^{-r}: B(G,o,r)\cong B(G',o',r)\}$, where $\cong$ is the relation of being rooted isomorphic.
 A probability measure on $\calG$ is called a random rooted graph.
 One may also consider {\it marked} rooted graphs, in which case marks (labels) coming from some fixed metric space are also present on some vertices and/or edges.
 The definitions naturally extend to this setup.
 Consider a sequence $G_n$ of finite graphs, and let $o_n$ be a uniformly chosen vertex of $G_n$.
 We say that $G_n$ {\it converges} to a random rooted graph $G=(G,o)$ in the {\it local weak} (or {\it Benjamini-Schramm}) sense if for any finite rooted graph $(H,o')$, $\P(B(G_n,o_n,R)\cong (H,o'))\to \P(B(G,o,R)\cong (H,o'))$.
+In other words, the probability measure corresponding to $(G_n,o_n)$ weakly converges to the probability measure corresponding to $(G,o)$.
 If a given random rooted graph $G=(G,o)$ is the Benjamini-Schramm limit of a sequence of finite graphs, we call it {\it sofic}.

 Similarly to $\calG_*$, define $\calG_{**}$ as the set of graphs with an ordered pair of vertices, up to isomorphisms preserving the ordered pair.
 Suppose that $G_0$ is a finite graph, $o_0\in V(G)$ a uniformly chosen root, and $\mu$ the probability measure on $\calG_{*}$ that samples $(G_0,o_0)$.
 For any Borel $f:\calG_{**}\to [0,\infty]$, we have the equation